kevin-soria/python_quiz_flutter/README.md

 ## Our Goal

-To help you build confidence and knowledge on Python for your next interview to help you ace your interview!!!
+To help you build confidence and knowledge on Python for your next interview to help you ace your it and get your dream job!!!!

 ## What you will create